Storage Setback: 1948 Willys Jeepster – SOLD!

 June 24, 2022 Update – In their third consecutive Craigslist ad in as many months, the seller of this restored Willys Jeepster lowered their asking price by two large from $24,500 to $22,500.

 May 28, 2022 Update – The seller just replaced their expiring listing with a fresh Craigslist ad.
 In it, the price, pictures, and description pretty much remain the same.

 Losing storage space for your classic ride can be a very frustrating experience, especially if it forces you to sell your prized collector car.
-Unfortunately, the seller of this restored 1948 Willys Jeepster currently listed here on Craigslist in Bedford, New Hampshire, indicates that’s his motivation for selling his Phaeton.
+Unfortunately, the seller of this restored 1948 Willys Jeepster, originally listed in April 2022 on Craigslist in Bedford, New Hampshire, indicates that’s his motivation for selling his Phaeton.
 The seller reports that included in the sale are a mechanic’s manual, points, distributor cap, two carburetors, starter, dwell meter, timing light, and a complete spare engine on a wheeled engine dolly.